givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

     ![Add account icon](media/image39.png "Add account icon")

-3. Leave Add an Azure Account selected and the Azure environment set to Azure and select Sign in...
+3. Leave Add an Azure Account selected, and the Azure environment set to Azure and select Sign in...

     ![The Connect to Azure Storage page displays.](media/image40.png "Connect to Azure Storage page")